andreamad8/OLDWEBSITE/_posts/2020-08-13-few-shot-gpt.md

 #### ACT
 We use the MultiWoZ ([Budzianowski et al., 2018](https://arxiv.org/abs/1810.00278))  dataset for evaluating the speech *ACT* identification task.
-Differently from other work, only the system utterance is used as input to the model, instead of including the dialogue history and the user utterance as in ([Wu et. al 2020](https://arxiv.org/abs/2004.06871)).
-For the few-shot evaluation, we follow the setting of ([Wu et. al 2020](https://arxiv.org/abs/2004.06871)) and we use the F1-score as metric.
-As baselines, we use [TOD-BERT](https://github.com/jasonwu0731/ToD-BERT) and [BERT](https://arxiv.org/abs/1810.04805), finetuned with 10% of the training data -- which is equivalent to 500 examples --.
-We use *binary* LM prefix, as for the intent classification task, with a maximum of 15 shots due to limited context.
+Differently from other works, only the system utterance is used as input to the model, instead of including the dialogue history and the user utterance as in [Wu et. al 2020](https://arxiv.org/abs/2004.06871).
+For the few-shot evaluation, we follow the setting of [Wu et. al 2020](https://arxiv.org/abs/2004.06871), i.e., F1-score.
+As baselines, we use [TOD-BERT](https://github.com/jasonwu0731/ToD-BERT) and [BERT](https://arxiv.org/abs/1810.04805), fine-tuned with 10% of the training data, which is equivalent to 500 examples.
+We use a *binary* LM prefix, as for the intent classification task, with a maximum of 15 shots due to limited context.
+An example of a prefix and the few-shot performance evaluation are shown in the Figure below.

   <pre class='code code-css'>
     <label>ACT</label>